usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 --------------------------------------------

 To allow for the competition software to be able to find the sensor configuration, it must be added to the share directory of the package.
-To do this, add the following lines to the :inline-file:`CMakeLists.txt` file in the :inline-file:`ariac_tutorials` package.

 .. code-block:: cmake
     :emphasize-lines: 15-18, 26